Tudor Paraschiva: Club career

-Paraschiva was born on 27 December 1919 in Bucharest, Romania and began playing junior-level football in 1934 at local club Militari.
+Paraschiva was born on 27 December 1919 in Bucharest, Romania and began playing junior-level football in 1934 at local club Renșterea before moving shortly afterwards to CS Militari.
 He made his Divizia A debut on 16 September 1939, playing for Unirea Tricolor București in a 3–2 loss to Rapid București.
 Under the guidance of player-coach Ștefan Cârjan he helped Unirea Tricolor win the Divizia A title in the 1940–41 season, contributing with two goals scored in seven matches.
 In the same season he helped the club reach the 1941 Cupa României final in which he played the entire match in the 4–3 loss to Rapid.
 In 1946, Paraschiva joined Jiul Petroșani, a club where he spent 10 seasons.
 In the 1947–48 season he scored a personal record of 15 goals, then in the following one he netted 14 goals which helped the team finish third.
 He then went to play for Minerul Lupeni in Divizia B, helping them get promoted to Divizia A in his second season.
-On 15 November 1959, Paraschiva made his last Divizia A appearance in a 7–0 away loss to Progresul București, having a total of 238 matches with 71 goals in the competition.
+On 15 November 1959, Paraschiva made his last Divizia A appearance in a 7–0 away loss to Progresul București, totaling 238 matches with 71 goals in the competition.